Meet Ilona Glinarsky – Argentine Tango instructor and life coach.

 Over the last seventeen years Ilona has expanded her artistic expression once again, discovering Latin dance – Salsa, Mambo and Argentine Tango.
 Trained by Perry Rogovin, Sandor, Fernanda and Gillermo Merlo, Gachi Fernandez and Sergio Cortazzo, Mariano Chicho Framboli , Geraldine Rojas and Ezequil Paludi, among other acclaimed Tango instructors, Ilona has a strong foundation and deep respect for the “fundamentals” upon which this dance is structured.

 Her passion lies in introducing ordinary people to Argentine Tango, the most extraordinary dance based on connection.
 Her background in Spiritual Psychology (University of Santa Monica) is yet another aspect Ilona utilizes in her teaching approach.
 She sees Tango as a dialog between two equal partners, therefore her emphasis is on developing and expanding ones capacity to communicate from the heart, to trust and surrender, to lead and follow – all precious life skills essential to creating a conscious, fulfilling relationships, both on and off the dance floor.

 For the last twelve years Ilona has been teaching Argentine Tango in Los Angeles: 3rd Street Dance , South Bay Adult School, The Studio Art of Dance, as well as the Agape International Spiritual Center and as a guest instructor at the Music Center, LA (Active Arts).
 For the full schedule of classes, please click HERE.

 As a passionate advocate for social partner dance and a Tango community activist, Ilona is always seeking new ways to share her passion and make a difference in the world.
 She often offers free introductory classes in various communities throughout Los Angeles, appears on various radio talk shows and works hard on getting her message out into to world.
-For the last three years she has worked as a head volunteer organizer and instructor with SMITH Tango Festival in Los Angeles and is presently organizing the LA Tango Marathon (May 23-25, 2014)
+She is presently organizing second annual LA Tango Marathon, that is created to bring the entire LA Tango community and the entire West Coast Tango communities together under one roof.

 In March 2012 Ilona became an organizer of a new beautiful monthly Milonga @ LAX , which has quickly become one of the most popular places for Tango dancing, just steps from LAX (at the Elks Lodge, Playa Del Rey)